 With over five decades of hands-on experience, behind the wheel and under the hood of some of the most amazing cars ever, plus capturing images with his camera and word-smithing the life and times of the American muscle car, Marty Schorr has a unique perspective.
 Read More

 It’s a Friday Night Car Show at Far Out Radio!
-Our guests are Marty Schorr and Joel Rosen.
+Our guest will be Marty Schorr and Joel Rosen.
 Marty is the former editor of CARS Magazine, founder of VETTE Magazine, editor and chief of CarGuychronicles.com, and owns PMPR, an automotive public relations business.
-Joel Rosen is the former owner of Motion Performance and currently owns and runs Motion Models, a world renown scale military model company.
+Joel Rosen is the former owner of Motion Performance and currently owns and runs Motion Models, a world renound scale military model company.
 Read More

 In November 2011 there were a few automotive bomb shells dropped on the MCACN Muscle Car Show.
 Namely three unique Baldwin Motion Corvettes.
 One Survivor Phase III 454 Corvette, one restored Motion Mako Shark Corvette, and one garage/barn find Corvette, the ‘76 Can-Am Spyder.